Introduction

 Jobs

-Retrieves the current status, progress, and result of a specific job.
+Retrieves the current status and details of a specific job.
+Returns a pre-signed URL for completed results.

 Example Request